pettitpeon/AuTomatoPi/README.md

 [name]: What Am I
 =================
-I am a C/C++ API or library to write automation applications with the Raspberry Pi.
+I am a C/C++ API or library to write automation applications for the Raspberry Pi.
 I ease the programming of applications by providing an abstraction layer with the most common ready-to-use functions used in automation applications.